 Here’s some helpful vocabulary for beginners to navigate the site:

 - Sélection d’activités de compréhension orale means “selection of activities for oral comprehension,” but for all intents and purposes, this is where you’ll find the listening exercises.

 - Sélection d’activités de compréhension écrite means “selection of activities for written comprehension.”

 - Sélection d’activités de lexique means “selection of activities for vocabulary practice.”

 - Sélection d’activités de grammaire means “selection of activities for grammar practice.”

-- Sélection d’activités de civilisation has exercises about the history, geography and culture of France and the French speaking world.
+- Sélection d’activités de civilization has exercises about the history, geography and culture of France and the French-speaking world.

 - Sélection d’activités de phonétique has exercises for producing and distinguishing French sounds and practicing pronunciation.